axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

     ...
 ```

-In the case above, we were using `ConsecutiveAckTracker`, e.g. we would only get acknowledgements in the order messages were generated.
-The argument of the `message_acked` callback would be the "bookmark" value that we set using `set_bookmark()`.
+The previous example uses `ConsecutiveAckTracker`, so you get acknowledgements in the order messages were generated.
+The argument of the `message_acked` callback is the "bookmark" value that you set using `set_bookmark()`.

 Using `InstantAckTracker` is very similar, just replace `ConsecutiveAckTracker` with `InstantAckTracker`.
 In this case you'd get a callback as soon as a message is delivered without preserving the original ordering.